vanthuan52/motorbike-system/backend/docs/database.md

 The repository pattern implementation provides a consistent approach to database operations across all entities in the application.

-### Base Repository Class
+### Base Repository Classes

-The `DatabaseRepositoryBase` class serves as the foundation for all repositories, providing a comprehensive set of common database operations.
-Repositories that extend this class inherit all commonly used database operations without having to reimplement them.
+The project provides two base repository implementations to support different MongoDB ID types:

+#### Database UUID Repository Base

+The `DatabaseUUIDRepositoryBase` class serves as the foundation for repositories that use UUID strings as primary keys.
+This is the recommended approach for most use cases as it provides readable IDs that can be generated on the client side and don't expose incremental information about record counts.

 ```typescript
 export class DatabaseRepositoryBase<